 In Depth: Muscles

-The rectus abdominis is the large muscle in the center of the abdomen.
-It controls the tilt of the pelvis and the curvature of the lower spine.
+The rectus abdominis is the large muscle in the mid-section of the abdomen.
+It enables the tilt of the pelvis and the curvature of the lower spine.
 Next to it on both sides of the body is the internal oblique.
-This wide muscle rotates the spine, increases pressure on the abdomen when needed for certain functions such as defecating, and aids in breathing.
+This wide muscle helps to rotate the spine, increases pressure within the abdomen (needed for certain functions such as defecating), and assists with breathing movements.
 It stretches from the front of the abdomen to the back of the torso.

 The external oblique muscles run diagonally down and in from the lower ribs to the pelvis.
 They allow you to bend sideways and rotate your torso.

 Another important group of muscles related to posture is the erector spinae.
-They run vertically with the spine to extend the vertebral column, produce erect posture, and allow the spine to flex from side to side.
+These run parallel with the spine to extend the vertebral column, produce erect posture, and allow the spine to flex from side to side.
 They include the iliocostalis lumborum, longissimus, and spinalis.
 These muscles are commonly associated with lower back pain.

-The tensor fasciae latae are small muscles that connect the ilium to the iliotibial tract and help the gluteus maxiumus.
-It also allows the hip to extend out away from the body and helps you keep one foot in front of the other.
+The tensor fasciae latae are a set of small muscles that connect the ilium to the iliotibial tract and help the gluteus maximus.
+They also allow the hips to extend out away from the body and help you keep one foot in front of the other.

 The longissimus is an important muscle that helps you to keep your head up and bend it to the side.

-Below the end of the spine near the pelvic bones are the deep gluteal muscles.
-These all work on the thigh, whether rotating it, pulling it away from the body, or stabilizing the hip joint during walking.
+Below the end of the spine near the pelvic bones are the so-called deep gluteal muscles.
+These all enable movements of the thigh, whether rotating it, pulling it away from the body, or stabilizing the hip joint during walking.
 These muscles include the piriformis, obturator internus, and gemellus inferior.

 Other important abdominal muscles include:

-- Gluteus medius: One of three gluteal muscles the gluteus medius connects the ilium to the top of the femur and controls the level of the hips and allows the thighs to rotate.
+- Gluteus medius: One of three gluteal muscles, the gluteus medius connects the ilium to the top of the femur.
+It controls the level of the hips and allows the thighs to rotate.

-- Gluteus maximus: If you’re working on buns of steel, you’re working on these muscles, the largest in your rear end.
-It is one of the main muscles used in many sports.
+- Gluteus maximus: The largest and outermost muscle of the buttock, the gluteus maximus attaches to several places in the pelvis and thigh.
 It allows you to extend your upper leg, spread it, and turn it outward.

 - Serratus anterior: A group of muscles connected to the rib cage, which help stabilize the shoulder.